 With the power of Coefficient combined with native spreadsheets functions and features, you’ll learn how to build a marketing dashboard in Google Sheets that is easy to put together and update with minimal effort.

 The easier it is to build your lead generation dashboard, the faster you and your teams can track your critical KPIs, gain actionable insights, identify potential gaps in your marketing strategies, and implement appropriate adjustments.
 This helps you optimize your lead generation efforts and drive better results efficiently.

 Creating a lead generation dashboard is not rocket science

 An effective lead generation dashboard helps you articulate the value of your marketing efforts while simplifying tracking and deriving insights from your crucial KPIs.

-As such, building a comprehensive lead generation dashboard begins with migrating your Salesforce data to Google Sheets.
+As such, building a comprehensive lead generation dashboard begins with migrating your data from Mailchimp, Salesforce, or other business system into Google Sheets.

 Coefficient makes this uber easy by letting you import data quickly with a few clicks and automatically keeps your data updated at all times.